-Delhi Police arrests four persons in ICMR data leak case
+Delhi Police arrests four for ICMR data leak

 The arrested persons claimed to have stolen data from the Federal Bureau of Investigation of the US and Pakistan’s Computerised National Identity Card too.

-The Delhi Police has arrested four persons from three states in connection with the Indian Council of Medical Research data leak case, The Indian Express reported on Monday.
+The Delhi Police has arrested four persons from three states in connection with a leak of the Indian Council of Medical Research data, The Indian Express reported on Monday.

-This came over two months after the central intelligence agencies found that personal details, including Aadhaar and passport records, of over 81 crore Indians were allegedly leaked from the data bank of the Indian Council of Medical Research and put on sale on the dark web.
+This came over two months after the central intelligence agencies found that personal details such as Aadhaar and passport records of over 81 crore Indians had allegedly been leaked from the data bank of the Indian Council of Medical Research and put on sale on the dark web.

-Quoting an unidentified officer of a central agency, The Indian Express reported that the case was initially reported to the Indian Computer Emergency Response Team, or CERT-In, which verified with the departments concerned about the authenticity of the data and asked them to match it with the actual data.
+Quoting an unidentified officer of a central agency, The Indian Express reported that the case was initially reported to the Indian Computer Emergency Response Team, or CERT-In, which verified the authenticity of the data with the departments concerned.

 CERT-In is a nodal agency under the Union Ministry of Electronics and Information tasked with responding to computer security incidents.

-The departments found that data of around 1 lakh people was put up as a sample, from which they picked data of 50 people for verification and found them matching, the newspaper reported.
+The departments found that data of around 1 lakh people had been put up as a sample.
+From here, they picked the data of 50 people for verification and found them matching, the newspaper reported.
 The authorities then launched an investigation.

-The Delhi Police took cognizance of the data leak earlier this month and registered a first information report.
+The Delhi Police took cognisance of the data leak earlier this month and registered a first information report.

 The four arrested persons – a Bachelor of Technology holder from Odisha, two school dropouts from Haryana and one from Jhansi – were nabbed last week and produced before a Delhi court.
 The court remanded them to seven days of police custody.